chrislzm/BackInStock/README.md

 ## Important: The Difference Between "Products" and "Variants"

 A "product" is defined to have one or more "variants".
 For example a red ball (product) may be sold in different sizes (variants).
-The words "variant" and "product variant" may be used interchangeably throughout the code and documentation in this application (and in the case of the [ProductVariant interface](Objects/src/main/java/com/chrisleung/notifications/objects/ProductVariant.java), it refers to the combination of variant data with its respective product data into a si ngle object), whereas "product" alone refers generally to a product and all of its variants.
+The words "variant" and "product variant" may be used interchangeably throughout the code and documentation.
+In the case of the [ProductVariant interface](Objects/src/main/java/com/chrisleung/notifications/objects/ProductVariant.java), it refers to the combination of variant data with its respective product data into a single object.
+"Product" alone refers generally to a product and all of its variants.

 ## Author